MicrosoftDocs/office-docs-powershell/skype/vlatest/Get-CsClientPolicy.md

 # Get-CsClientPolicy

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

 Returns information about the client policies configured for use in your organization.
-Among other things, client policies help determine the features of Microsoft Lync 2010 that are available to users; for example, you might give some users the right to transfer files while denying this right to other users.

-**Below Content Applies To:** Lync Server 2013

-Returns information about the client policies configured for use in your organization.
-Among other things, client policies help determine the features of Lync that are available to users; for example, you might give some users the right to transfer files while denying this right to other users.
+Among other things, client policies help determine the features of Skype for Business that are available to users; for example, you might give some users the right to transfer files while denying this right to other users.
-This cmdlet was introduced in Lync Server 2010.

 **Below Content Applies To:** Skype for Business Online

 Get-CsClientPolicy \[\[-Identity\] \<XdsIdentity\>\] \[-Tenant \<guid\>\] \[-LocalStore\] \[-BypassDualWrite \<bool\>\] \[\<CommonParameters\>\]

 Get-CsClientPolicy \[-Tenant \<guid\>\] \[-Filter \<string\>\] \[-LocalStore\] \[-BypassDualWrite \<bool\>\] \[\<CommonParameters\>\]

-**Below Content Applies To:** Skype for Business Server 2015

-Returns information about the client policies configured for use in your organization.
-Among other things, client policies help determine the features of Skype for Business Server 2015 that are available to users; for example, you might give some users the right to transfer files while denying this right to other users.
-This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX